Short Interest in Givaudan SA (OTCMKTS:GVDNY) Declines By 30.4%

-Givaudan SA (OTCMKTS:GVDNY – Get Rating) saw a large drop in short interest in the month of March.
+Givaudan SA (OTCMKTS:GVDNY – Get Rating) was the target of a large drop in short interest in March.
 As of March 15th, there was short interest totalling 7,800 shares, a drop of 30.4% from the February 28th total of 11,200 shares.
-Based on an average daily volume of 105,800 shares, the short-interest ratio is presently 0.1 days.
+Based on an average trading volume of 105,800 shares, the days-to-cover ratio is currently 0.1 days.

-The company also recently disclosed a dividend, which will be paid on Wednesday, April 13th.
-Investors of record on Tuesday, March 29th will be issued a $0.878 dividend.
+The company also recently announced a dividend, which will be paid on Wednesday, April 13th.
+Investors of record on Tuesday, March 29th will be paid a $0.878 dividend.
+The ex-dividend date of this dividend is Monday, March 28th.
 This represents a yield of 1.07%.
-The ex-dividend date of this dividend is Monday, March 28th.

 Givaudan SA is engaged in the manufacture and distribution of fragrance and flavour products.
 It operates through the following segments: Fragrance & Beauty and Taste & Wellbeing.
 The Fragrance and Beauty segment is engaged in the manufacture and sale of fragrance and beauty products into three global business units: Fine Fragrances, Consumer Products, and Fragrance Ingredients and Active Beauty.